lajax/yii2-translate-manager/README.md

         'ignoredCategories' => ['yii'], // these categories won’t be included in the language database.
         'ignoredItems' => ['config'],   // these files will not be processed.
         'scanTimeLimit' => null,        // increase to prevent "Maximum execution time" errors, if null the default max_execution_time will be used
-        'searchEmptyCommand' => '!'     // the search string to enter in the 'Translation' search field to find not yet translated items, set to null to disable this feature
+        'searchEmptyCommand' => '!',    // the search string to enter in the 'Translation' search field to find not yet translated items, set to null to disable this feature
-        'defaultExportStatus' => 1      // the default selection of languages to export, set to 0 to select all languages by default
+        'defaultExportStatus' => 1,     // the default selection of languages to export, set to 0 to select all languages by default
-        'defaultExportFormat' => 'json' // the default format for export, can be 'json' or 'xml' 'tables' => [                   // Properties of individual tables [
+        'defaultExportFormat' => 'json',// the default format for export, can be 'json' or 'xml' 'tables' => [                   // Properties of individual tables [
                 'connection' => 'db',   // connection identifier